Forrest-Z/VehicleControl/README.md

 This repository includes the commonly used control algorithms for vehicle motion like **PID, LQR, MPC** and other algorithms based on geometry model like **Stanley, Pure Pursuit** and **Rear Wheel Feedback**.

+**Two scenarios** are tested here:
+* forward driving in curved road with differernt velocity and radius
+* reverse driving in curved road

 The velocity of test trajectory is in the range from 10m/s to 25m/s, a part of result plot is post in below, all the plots can be found in the folder named **result_plot**.

 The simulation is conducted in GAZEBO, the vehicle model and the senario are obtained from the Demo of Prius in ROS/GAZEBO(https://github.com/osrf/car_demo.git).